 When polyester strings were first becoming popular, one of the biggest drivers for their adoption was their durability.
 Polyester monofilament strings are some of the best, presumably because they consist of only one material.

-(It should be noted; however, that durability and string tension aren’t the same things: durability refers to how long a string lasts while string, tension refers to, well, a string’s ability to keep its tension).
+It should be noted that durability and string tension aren’t the same things: durability refers to how long a string lasts while string, tension refers to, well, a string’s ability to keep its tension.

-Polyester strings, like all strings, will eventually break — but they’ll last much longer than almost anything else.
+Like all strings, polyester strings will eventually break — but they’ll last much longer than almost anything else.

-The biggest disadvantage of poly strings is that, since they’re strung so tightly, they lose their tension relatively quickly.
-That means that your string is going to go flat faster and you’ll have to replace it more frequently.
+The biggest disadvantage of poly strings is that they lose their tension relatively quickly since they’re strung so tightly.
+That means that your string will go flat faster, and you’ll have to replace it more frequently.

 Also, if you’re looking for power, poly strings are probably not your best choice.
-It all depends on personal preference and playing style, however, so feel free to switch it up.
-If you’re more of a power player, though, keep in mind that poly strings might not be your best bet.
+However, it all depends on personal preference and playing style, so feel free to switch it up.

 The old adage stays true: “strings loose for power, strings tight for control.”